samuelfullerthomas/instacleaner/README.md

 Do you have access to the DB you want to clean?
 No?
 Talk to Sam.

-After you've gotten added to the project, you know the drill:
+After you've gotten added to the project, you know the drill.
+Run:
-Run

-make bootstrap
+`make bootstrap`

 Modify the makefile to target your db.
 Then run

-make start
+`make start`

 Then copy our the new DB from the output file, and put it in the test.
 Might need to modify the slug names, depending on the client.